First Book Canada

 Finances

-First Book Canada has $484k in funding reserves, which could cover 38% or under five months of annual program costs.
+At the end of 2023, First Book Canada has $128k in reserve funds, which can cover 9% or 1 month of its annual program costs excluding donated books.
 This indicates a need for funding.

-Charity Intelligence sent an update of this report to First Book Canada for review.
+This charity report is an update that has been sent for review to First Book Canada.
 Changes and edits may be forthcoming.

 Financial Review